markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

+By the way, it's a good idea to keep all of the CSS rules related to the "What You Do" section close together in the style sheet so it's easier to find them.
+It would be bad practice to have one `.steps` rule at the top and several more scattered throughout the middle and bottom of the file.

 Huh.
 You know what?
 Those CSS declarations look almost identical to the ones we wrote for `.intro h2`.
 The only thing that's different is the `border-color`.
 In programming, we want to cut down on duplicate code as much as possible, and this is a great example of unnecessary duplication.

-> **Pro Tip:** An important principle in software development that you might hear is the term DRY, or Don't Repeat Yourself.
+> **Pro Tip:** An important principle in software development that you might hear along the way is the term DRY, or Don't Repeat Yourself.
 To read about it, check out [Wikipedia's entry on DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 We could consolidate these CSS rules into more generic classes that all of our headings (including "Meet the Trainers" in the next lesson) could pull from.
 Let's reorganize our CSS with a few new rules: